-Specification for XXXX
+Specification for Aids for Daily Living

 1 Background

 Cardiff Community Housing Association Limited ("CCHA") is a registered provider of social housing, owning and managing homes across Cardiff.
 CCHA is committed to providing safe, accessible, and high-quality homes that enable residents to live independently and maintain their wellbeing.